-In 2018 I began finishing some of the oil paintings I had been working on.
-The new works were transformative for me, connecting to past exploits into visual storytelling, but also developing many newly discovered philosophical liberties gained during studies after moving to Israel.
+In 2018 I began to finish some of the oil paintings I had been working on.
+The new works were transformative for me, connecting to past exploits into visual storytelling, but also developing many newly discovered philosophical liberties which I gained during studies after moving to Israel.

-My craft has also since developed and improved, mostly having focused on painted panels in the past using glazing techniques.
-The new work, while still employing some glazing, relies more heavily upon direct paint application and removal.
+I have also found that my craft has developed and improved.
+In terms of formal concepts, I mostly focused on painted panels in the past using glazing techniques, but the new work, while still employing some glazing, relies much more heavily upon direct paint application and removal.

-By gaining knowledge through the process, then removing what I recognize as obtuse, then layering information and experience once again, etc., the work becomes a story unto itself, reflecting the philosophy beneath and transforming into a window that glints light back from my own life.
+By gaining knowledge through the process, then removing what I recognize as both unnecessary and obtuse, followed by layering additional information and experience, etc., the work eventually becomes a story unto itself, reflecting the philosophy it is built upon and ultimately transforming into a window that glints light back into the world.